My Dad Wrote a Porno: Reception

 In 2016, My Dad Wrote a Porno was nominated for an Audio and Radio Industry Award (ARIAS) award in the category Podcast of the Year.

 In 2017, it was nominated for a Webby award in the category Comedy (Podcasts & Digital Audio).
 Also in 2017, the series was nominated in the Listener Choice category of the British Podcast Awards and the 7th annual Lovie Awards presented by the International Academy of Digital Arts and Sciences.

 The show also won the "Podcast Champion 2019" at the British Podcast Awards.

 In 2019, My Dad Wrote a Porno won a Webby award in the Comedy category for Podcasts & Digital Audio.

+My Dad Wrote a Porno became the first inductee into the British Podcast Awards' Hall of Fame on 28 September 2023.

+In 2025, My Dad Wrote a Porno was named as one of the 100 best podcasts of all time by Time.